 Most (but not all) trainees in the CETP have also been fellows of the WCRE, and have greatly benefited from the world-class expertise, research mentorship and resources of the centre.
 Please note that this application process is separate from the application to the CETP.
 Acceptance to the WCRE Fellowship is highly dependent on the match between the research interests of the candidate and the availability of appropriate mentorship.
 Those interested candidates are required to contact the director of the WCRE Fellowship Program as well as the director of the Eliot Phillipson Clinician-Educator Training Program well in advance of the deadline, to discuss goals and objectives, research interests and opportunities, etc.

-Applicants are also encouraged to enrol in the Royal College Clinical Investigator (Certificate) Program (CIP), which provides career development opportunities, designed specifically for MDs, above and beyond the graduate program.
+Applicants are also encouraged to enrol in the Royal College Clinician Investigator (Certificate) Program (CIP), which provides career development opportunities, designed specifically for MDs, above and beyond the graduate program.

-Please be advised that the deadline to apply for CIP and qualify for a Ministry of Health funding package (MOH-CIP) is mid January 2017.
-Application forms are be available on the CIP site.
+Please be advised that the deadline to apply for CIP and qualify for a Ministry of Health funding package (MOH-CIP) is mid January 2019.
+Application forms are available on the CIP site.

-Interviews for the program will take place in the morning of Friday, December 8, 2017 in the DoM Large boardroom.
+Interviews for the program will take place on Friday, December 6, 2019 in the DoM boardroom.

 Requests for further information should be directed to:

 Shiphra Ginsburg MD, FRCPC, MEd, PhD

 Toronto, Ontario M5G 2C4